-Established in 1824, Fort Vancouver was a trading post that served as the headquarters of the Hudson’s Bay Company in their Columbia District, which covered an extensive geographic range of 700,000 square miles stretching from Russian Alaska to Mexican California, and from the Rocky Mountains to the Hawaiian Islands.
-Situated along the north bank of the Columbia River, in present-day Vancouver, Washington, it was named for Captain George Vancouver.
+Established in 1824, Fort Vancouver was a trading post that served as the headquarters of the Hudson’s Bay Company in their Columbia District, which covered an extensive geographic range of 700,000 square miles stretching from Russian Alaska to Mexican California and from the Rocky Mountains to the Hawaiian Islands.
+Situated along the north bank of the Columbia River in present-day Vancouver, Washington, it was named for Captain George Vancouver.

-Hudson Bay’s man, George Simpson was instrumental in establishing the fort, and Dr. John McLoughlin became its first manager.
+Hudson Bay’s man, George Simpson, was instrumental in establishing the fort, and Dr. John McLoughlin became its first manager.
 McLoughlin, who would later be hailed as the Father of Oregon, welcomed and helped new settlers to the area.

 However, the Hudson’s Bay Company was not happy about these actions because new settlers interfered with the lucrative fur trade.
 He later left the organization and founded Oregon City in the Willamette Valley.

-The original post, which was comprised of about 40 buildings, including homes, a school, a library, a pharmacy, a chapel, a blacksmith, and a large manufacturing facility, was surrounded by a 20-foot high palisade that measured about 750 long and 450 wide.
+The original post, comprised of about 40 buildings, including homes, a school, a library, a pharmacy, a chapel, a blacksmith, and a large manufacturing facility, was surrounded by a 20-foot high palisade that measured about 750 long and 450 wide.
 Outside its tall walls, the large corporate monopoly also built additional housing, a shipyard, hospital, distillery, tannery, sawmill, dairy, agricultural fields, and fruit orchards.